nemaara/A_New_Order/README_egallager_mods.txt

-  ifdefs, vary price for paying for Reme by difficulty, allow undo at signpost, correct wording of quote from book, vary loot amounts by difficulty, adjust bandit recruit lists and AI, use LIMIT_CONTEMPORANEOUS_RECRUITS, vary starting villages radii by difficulty, add snowshoes
+  ifdefs, vary price for paying for Reme by difficulty, allow undo at signpost, correct wording of quote from book, vary loot amounts by difficulty, adjust bandit recruit lists and AI, use LIMIT_CONTEMPORANEOUS_RECRUITS, vary starting villages radii by difficulty, add snowshoes, adjust enemy AI further, add a few extra messages
 14c She-Wolf of Haeltin: copyediting, heal Lorin from her previous scenario 14d Avenging Ruen: I forget my first pass... subsequent passes included turns tweaks, message captions, allowing undoing at the signpost, and addition of